How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 What Is Ownership Comp?

 The entire compensation that is paid to the owner-operator must be shared during a sale, including salary, payroll tax burden, and any perks.
-The buyer may choose to take advantage of all the same components of compensation, or they may wish to spread resources around more, but they need the information in order to make a decision.
+The buyer may choose to take advantage of all the same components of compensation, or they may wish to spread resources around more, but they need the information to make a decision.

 Ownership Comp is combined with a business’ EBITDA to give you the SDE.